NORTHFIELD BOARD OF EDUCATION FILE CODE: 5141.2

 j.
 Red and discharging eyes.

-3. A pupil who shows symptoms of any of the following communicable diseases should be sent promptly to the school nurse for evaluation.
+3. A student who shows symptoms of any of the following communicable diseases should be sent promptly to the school nurse for evaluation.

 a.
 Chicken pox: small reddish, itchy eruptions on the skin resembling pimples or blisters, which later fill with fluid and form crusts; slight fever.